Names like Logan share the original’s best qualities.

 2016 US popularity ranking: #282

 Keaton seems a little too preppy to substitute for Logan, but Keegan hits the right note.
 They both share strong vowel sounds and that distinctive ‘g’.
 Keegan is cousin to Aidan, if you know your Gaelic surnames and diminutives.
 (Think MacAodhogan, with Aodh serving as the shared root of both.)
 A pair of actors have boosted this name in recent years, moving it straight up the popularity charts.
-But Keegan seems to have stabilized in the 200s, a solid choice for a son that isn’t likely to repeat too often.
-One downside: it almost feels like an invention, a brother for Kaiden and Koltyn.
-And yet, it claims sufficient history to rise above all of the other creative K names.
+Keegan makes a solid choice for a son that isn’t likely to repeat too often.

 2016 US popularity ranking: #435